Global Health Teams History

 1994 Northridge Earthquake

-Deployment of medical team to Santa Clarita, CA to assist the Los Angeles Sheriff’s Department and Santa Clarita Emergency Operations Center.
+Medical team sent to Santa Clarita, CA. We also assisted the Los Angeles Sheriff’s Department and Santa Clarita Emergency Operations Center.

 1992 Hurricane Iniki